State Courts and Jury Duty

 There are two types of juries on which private citizens may be called to serve.
 A trial jury, also known as a petit jury, is made up of six to 12 people for a civil trial and 12 people for a criminal trial.
 A grand jury, as discussed earlier in the article, is a panel of 16 to 23 people who determine whether there’s “probable cause” to charge someone with a crime.

-For more information on juries, courts and the judicial system, please check out the links on the next page.
+For more information on juries, courts and the judicial system, please check out the links below.